What is Mutual Aid?

 - The staff, faculty, and students of Tufts have created their own mutual aid group for their community, as have other schools

-- Just outside of the city, communities like Cambridge have also seen mutual aid groups being set up
+- Just outside of the city, communities like Belmont and Cambridge have also seen mutual aid groups being set up

 An important note on safety: Since these mutual aid groups are being organized specifically to respond to the challenges posed by COVID-19, they should be operating in accordance with the prevailing guidelines around social distancing and medical isolation.
 The library advises you to personally ensure that any activity you engage in is in line with those recommendations.